pbcoder21/100-days-of-code-youtube/56-Day56-Intro-to-oops/.tutorial/Tutorial.md

 # Introduction to Object-oriented programming
 Introduction to Object-Oriented Programming in Python: In programming languages, mainly there are two approaches that are used to write program or code.
 - 1).
-Procedural Programming
+Procedural Programming   : More focus is on logic rather than data
 - 2).
 Object-Oriented Programming  : More focus is on data rather than logic

 The procedure we are following till now is the “Procedural Programming” approach.
 So, in this session, we will learn about Object Oriented Programming (OOP).

 The basic idea of object-oriented programming (OOP) in Python is to use classes and objects to represent real-world concepts and entities.

 A class is a blueprint or template for creating objects.
+Every object belongs to some class.
 It defines the properties and methods that an object of that class will have.
 Properties are the data or state of an object, and methods are the actions or behaviors that an object can perform.

 Object is real-life objects      e.g email, man, student  etc Every Object have two properties 1) Attributes  2) Behaviors